 Season: Typically June to October

-Maroon Bells isn’t the place to go during peak season if you want privacy, but the views are stunning and very accessible by driving or shuttle.
-It is in fact one of the most photographed mountain ranges in the US!
+Maroon Bells isn’t the place to go during peak season if you want privacy..
+I kid you not, I visited the Maroon Bells on a weekday in early October at 5:30AM and shared the views with 50 other travelers.
+Obviously there is a reason this place is so popular – The views are stunning and very accessible by driving or shuttle.
+It is in fact one of the most photographed mountain ranges in Colorado!
 Those who want to go for a longer hike will be able to find some space for themselves even during the summer months.
 The US Forest Service manages a small amphitheater, but plan ahead!
-These spots are typically reserved for at least a year in advance, and do come with an additional fee.
+These spots are typically reserved for at least a year in advance, are not rentable on Friday, Saturday or Sunday, and come with an additional fee.

 Photography Permit: No!